lucia-auth/lucia/docs/pages/getting-started/sveltekit.md

 ## Installation

-Install Lucia using your package manager of your choice.
+Install Lucia using your package manager of your choice, for example with npm:

 ```
 npm install -D lucia